Phoenicia under Assyrian rule: Sargonid dynasty

 The succession of Sargon II to Tiglath is surrounded by mystery – his campaigns against Babylon mention a previous conquest of Jerusalem, the capital of the Israelite Kingdom of Judah and the mass deportation of some 27,000+ inhabitants to the lands of Media.
 The most likely result is that another King before Sargon II, Shalmaneser V may have launched campaigns in the provinces of Syria and Palestine before being overthrown by Sargon II – whose rebellion would have encouraged others throughout the Empire, including the secession of Babylon from Assyria vassalage.
 Sargon II therefore claims the glory of his usurped predecessor's conquest of Israel.

 In any case, the Assyrians under Sargon II were once more forced to campaign in the immediate vicinity of Assyria, resulting in an outbreak of rebellion in Syria (no doubt in order to take advantage of the pre-occupied status of the Assyrian army).
 After defeating her opponents, Sargon II decided to head west rather than completely defeat Elam, being content with reducing her ability to campaign for some time.

-The Syrian rebellion was backed by the Egyptians (Hanuna of Gaza was encouraged by them and so rebelled) and led by the ruler of Hamath.
+The Syrian rebellion was backed by the Egyptians (Hanunu of Gaza was encouraged by them and so rebelled) and led by the ruler of Hamath.
 The cities of Damascus, Samaria and a few of the Phoenician cities also broke away and allied once again to face the threat of Assyria.
 The rebellion was ultimately doomed; the coalition lacked the military ability to stop Sargon's rapid advance south.
 After taking Arpad, Sargon II smashed the coalition army at Qarqar, thereby avenging the stalemate of Shalmaneser III.
 Hamath fell, followed by Damascus and then Samaria.
 Sargon then went on to take Gaza where he brushed aside an Egyptian expeditionary force.
-Hanuna was captured and flayed.
+Hanunu was captured and flayed.

 Another attempt by the Egyptians in 712 BC to foment a rebellion failed when Ashdod, the prime mover of this rebellion was defeated by Sargon's pre-emptive action.
 Thereafter Palestine and much of the Phoenician cities were secure.

 Sargon's military expeditions against Urartu and Phrygia allowed him to exert greater influence in northern Syria and Phoenicia.